ssauermann/md-perfmod/README.md

 #### 1.2.4 Running other python versions than 3.5?
 For other python versions it might be necessary to ignore the specific versions of the dependencies stored in the lock file.
-Use `pipenv install --skip-lock` for python 3.4 or python &ge; 3.6.
+Use `pipenv install --skip-lock` for python &ge; 3.6.